Lamden/clove/docs/usage.md

 ## 4. Communication

-[**Alice**] sends hers transaction hash `a0110ac963517ea12935fabe92ecd90217ba6847069dad21f9523bbc83bbf0e4` to Bob, so he could get `raw_transaction` (e.g. "hex" in raw data of [transaction](https://bchain.info/MONA/tx/a0110ac963517ea12935fabe92ecd90217ba6847069dad21f9523bbc83bbf0e4)).
+[**Alice**] sends her transaction hash `a0110ac963517ea12935fabe92ecd90217ba6847069dad21f9523bbc83bbf0e4` to Bob, so he can get the `raw_transaction` (e.g. "hex" in raw data of [transaction](https://bchain.info/MONA/tx/a0110ac963517ea12935fabe92ecd90217ba6847069dad21f9523bbc83bbf0e4)).
 And also she needs to send the contract to Bob (i.e. `63a61498ff8f419c57646b3e056514185a97d15a7f086e8876a9141a376f6634e41c22b28bc9ef3336a623717083a46704ef6bdc5ab17576a9142b6a3314e8fcf1f1fd6b4d70b112bd5a192850576888ac`)

 ## 5. Contract audit

-[**Bob**] needs to create contract in network of coins he wants to receive (i.e. Alice's network), in our case in Monacoin network.
+[**Bob**] needs to create a contract in network of coins he wants to receive (i.e. Alice's network), in our case in Monacoin network.
-And also at this point Bob should validate if the data returned in the contract is correct, he should also check if the transaction is present in the blockchain API (e.g. Bchain.info)
+And also at this point Bob should validate if the data returned in the contract is correct.
+He should also check if the transaction is present in the blockchain API (e.g. Bchain.info)

     alice_contract = mona_network.audit_contract(
         contract='63a61498ff8f419c57646b3e056514185a97d15a7f086e8876a9141a376f6634e41c22b28bc9ef3336a623717083a46704ef6bdc5ab17576a9142b6a3314e8fcf1f1fd6b4d70b112bd5a192850576888ac',